exordis/helm-chart-cicd-subsystem-application/docs/Resources/pvc.md

 ## Manifests Generation

+- [common annotations](../common metadata.md) are added to metadata
 - Persistent Volume Claim manifest is generated for each pvc.
 - Volumes are added to  parent workload of containers referenced on `mounts`.
 - Volume mounts are added to containers referenced on `mounts`.